Felony & Misdemeanor Defense

 Most cases begin as investigations by a police agency who then turns the file over to the District Attorney for consideration of filing formal charges.
 This stage is knows as the “pre-filing” stage or “investigation” stage.

 In this stage, critical decisions are being made about your case, whether to file formal charges or to drop the case.
 Decisions are being made on whether to file a misdemeanor or felony charge against you.
-During this critical stage, there is often an opportunity to contact the District Attorney and provide additional information that may possibly sway their decision against filing felony charges.
+During this critical stage, there may be an opportunity to contact the District Attorney and provide additional information that may possibly sway their decision against filing felony charges.
 It is important to begin a felony defense investigation without delay.

 Even if felony charges have been filed, there are many options besides jail.
 The case may be dismissed or it may result in probation or home supervision.
 Each case is different, but all cases require diligent preparation and a thorough knowledge of all the facts involved.